 - Use local knowledge and common sense.
 Some roads are more used they others.
 Particularly at certain times, days or when events are on.
 For example, traffic going into town for work in the morning and coming out to the suburbs in the evening.
 People going to beaches or parks on sunny days.
 As well as school pick ups.
 Consider which road leads in and out of a housing estate.

 - Look at which way they are actually going.
 Again, none of the above can be believed on its own.
 They need to pair up.
 But this little detail can allow us to react to a gap just that little bit earlier and sometimes allow us out onto that busy roundabout.

 If a pedestrian is crossing the road ahead of you they have priority (right of way).
 You have to make the decision as to how you will react.

-- Just check your mirrors and keep going.
+- Simply check your mirrors and keep going.

 - Just check your mirrors and ease off the gas.

 - Check your mirrors and break.

 - Or perform and emergency stop.